Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This work presented a comprehensive characterization of resistive PICOSEC Micromegas detector prototypes, all tested under identical conditions — the same drift gap thickness, field configurations, and photocathode — at the CERN SPS H4 beam line facility.
-The primary objective was to perform a direct comparison between detectors featuring different resistive layer values and architectural layouts, namely: a simple resistive plane covering the entire readout surface and a capacitive charge-sharing configuration.
-These studies were motivated by the ENUBET project requirements, which emphasize detector stability under high-rate conditions, efficient spark quenching, and minimal recovery time to guarantee long-term operation \cite{kallitsopoulou:tel-05267379}.
+This work presented a detailed performance study of a resistive PICOSEC Micromegas detector prototype tested at the CERN SPS H4 beam line facility using 150\,GeV/c muons.
+The primary focus was to establish and validate a comprehensive analysis framework for timing and spatial performance evaluation, using a 10\,M$\mathrm{\Omega}/\square$ resistive-plane prototype as the reference configuration.
+This detector exhibited the most uniform and stable response, among all tested prototypes, allowing a robust and systematic study of charge sharing, time-walk correction, timing combination strategies and spatial reconstruction methods.

+In parallel, the analysis framework was applied to a 200\,k$\mathrm{\Omega}/\square$ prototype, tested under identical conditions, to evaluate the impact of reduced resistivity on charge transport, timing resolution, and spatial reconstruction.

+These studies were motivated by the ENUBET project requirements, which emphasize detector stability under moderate-rate conditions (approximately 15\,kHz over a 10\,cm diameter muon beam, representative of the SPS H4 beam conditions used here), efficient spark quenching, and minimal recovery time to guarantee long-term operation \cite{kallitsopoulou:tel-05267379}.

-Among all tested prototypes, the configuration employing a 10\,M$\mathrm{\Omega}$ resistive layer demonstrated the best overall performance, achieving a timing resolution of 22.900$\pm$0.002\,ps and a spatial resolution of 1.190$\pm$0.003\,mm in both X and Y directions.
+The 10\,M$\mathrm{\Omega}/\square$ resistive-plane prototype demonstrated the best overall balance between timing and spatial performance, achieving a timing resolution of $22.9 \pm 0.2$\,ps in single-pad events and core spatial resolutions of $1.195 \pm 0.003$\,mm (X) and $1.197 \pm 0.003$\,mm (Y).
 Charge sharing occurred across an average of three pads, and the detector exhibited uniform timing performance throughout the active area.
 In regions where signals were shared between neighboring pads, the weighted averaging algorithm — which combines the individual pad SAT using timing-resolution-based weights — recovered a combined timing resolution below 28\,ps.

-The comparative analysis across all seven-pad prototypes highlighted the crucial role of resistivity in shaping detector performance.
-Higher resistivity values effectively localize charge, reducing the amplitude spread of induced signals and improving pad center estimation — a key factor for achieving good spatial resolution.
-However, the reconstructed position also reflects the intrinsic resistive charge diffusion, making the apparent hit position subtly dependent on the resistivity value.
+The comparison between the two resistive-plane prototypes highlights the strong influence of resistivity on detector performance.
+Resistivity plays a key role in shaping charge transport: higher resistivity localises the induced charge, reducing lateral spread and improving pad centre estimation, while lower resistivity enhances charge diffusion, leading to broader signal distributions and small systematic shifts in reconstructed positions.